rightjs/rightjs-docs/docs/en/ui/calendar.md

-numberOfMonths | 1          | a number of month to display, or a \[x,y\] months greed definition fxName         | 'fade'     | the visual effect name, use `null` if you don't want any fx fxDuration     | 'short'    | the visual effects duration cssRule        | '\[rel^=calendar\]' | the auto-discoverable calendar elements css-rule
+numberOfMonths | 1          | a number of month to display, or a \[x,y\] months greed definition fxName         | 'fade'     | the visual effect name, use `null` if you don't want any fx fxDuration     | 'short'    | the visual effects duration hideOnPick     | false      | a marker if the popup should get hidden when user picks a date cssRule        | '\[rel^=calendar\]' | the auto-discoverable calendar elements css-rule